Goal: Improve access to capital for new and expanding high-tech enterprises.

 The success of companies depends on adequate access to different types of capital during various stages of growth.
 Entrepreneurs rely on debt and equity financing to start and grow their businesses.
 These resources are used by entrepreneurial ventures to support fundamental business functions such as marketing, manufacturing, and sales as well as innovation-boosting research and development and commercialization activities.
 Access to capital here encompasses risk capital used to fund innovation in early-stage companies, including private investment funds, public sector investment programs, and state R&D tax credits.

 Virginia’s private angel investment and venture capital investment decreased in 2015.
-Public sector investment, which included CIT’s Growth Acceleration Program (GAP) Funds, the Commonwealth Research Commercialization Fund (CRCF), and the Virginia Tobacco Region Revitalization Commission (Tobacco Commission), also increased in aggregate, although appropriations for the former two programs decreased.
+Investments by public sector programs, which included CIT’s Growth Acceleration Program (GAP) Funds, the Commonwealth Research Commercialization Fund (CRCF), and the Virginia Tobacco Region Revitalization Commission (Tobacco Commission), also decreased in aggregate; in parallel, appropriations for the CRCF program decreased and funding for the Tobacco Commission program was put on temporary hold.
 Private sector leverage is also an important consideration.
-When funds leveraged from other sources are included, the total investment impact of GAP reached $93.0 million in FY2015.
-R&D tax credits, which include the R&D expenses tax credit and the qualified equity and subordinated debt investments tax credit, demonstrated an uptick from taxable year (TY) 2013 to TY2014.
+When funds leveraged from other sources are included, the total investment impact of GAP was $92.3 million in FY2016.
+R&D tax credits, which include the R&D expenses tax credit and the qualified equity and subordinated debt investments tax credit remained the same from taxable year (TY) 2014 to TY2015.

 Why is access to capital important?